 Yes, all relevant activities experienced after you arrived at Bucknell will count towards your GCSP requirements.
-For example, if you participated in ENGR 290, did summer research, or took relevant courses before you were accepted, these activities will count.
+For example, if you participated in ENGR 290, participated in an approved service learning trip, did relevant summer research, or took relevant courses before you were accepted, these activities will count.

 What if I don't complete all of the GCSP requirements before I graduate?

 The National Academy will not recognize partial completion of GCSP requirements.
-Therefore, students who do not complete all of the requirements will not receive the certificate from the NAE or have the GCSP noted on their transcript.
+Therefore, students who do not complete all of the requirements will not receive a framed certificate or the letter from the NAE.

-What special costs are associated with being a Grand Challenge Scholar?
+What special costs are associated with being a Grand Challenges Scholar?

-Study abroad always involves travel expenses and often a program fee.
-Also, the required three-week summer course will have tuition and room and board costs.
+The GCSP Steering Committee is committed to allowing all GC Scholars to complete their GCSP requirements within the normal four-year graduation window and without incurring additional costs.
+However, some of the options for completing GCSP requirements may involve additional expenses.
+Study abroad and three-week summer courses always involves travel expenses and often a program fee.
 Some service-learning experiences (such as the Bucknell Brigade) may have travel costs.
 GC Scholars will be required to pay for these expenses, however, we are working to solicit donations and line up internal funds to substantially reduce the costs for students who are on financial aid.

-What if I am accepted then decide I no longer want to be a Grand Challenge Scholar?
+What if I am accepted then decide I no longer want to be a Grand Challenges Scholar?

 You simply need to meet with the GCSP Director to let him/her know that you are no longer interested in being in the program.